-The Accident and Incident Reporting Form in Annex (n) shall be used.
+The Accident and Incident Reporting Form in Annex (#) shall be used.
 The person causing the incident and accident or the witness shall give detailed information to (Airport Responsible Person) without hesitation.

-For quick responses, the report can be in verbal and follow by a writing report.
+For immediate hazards or accident / incident requiring immediate follow-up actions, airport staff shall call [airport operation centre] at [phone number] without delay.